Harold H. Malkmes Wildlife Education and Ecology Center

-The Harold H. Malkmes Wildlife Education and Ecology Center is a park, zoo, and ecology site in Holtsville, New York, and operated by the Town of Brookhaven, and located on the site of a former landfill.
+The Harold H. Malkmes Wildlife Education and Ecology Center is a park, zoo, and ecology site in Holtsville, New York, United States, operated by the Town of Brookhaven, and located on the site of a former landfill.
 The official address is 249 Buckley Road, although some of the land owned by the site extends along Blue Point Road and as far south as Woodside Avenue.
-The ecology center was named for former Town of Brookhaven Superintendent of Highways Harold H. Malkmes (1925-2011), who was still an active member of the Town Government at the time it was opened.
+The ecology center was named for former Town of Brookhaven Superintendent of Highways Harold H. Malkmes.

 Attractions

 The Harold H. Malkmes Wildlife Education and Ecology Center contains an Animal Wildlife Center, with free admission, containing over 100 injured or non-releasable wild and farm animals, including mountain lions.
 One well-known resident is groundhog "Holtsville Hal", who emerges each Groundhog Day to make a weather prediction.

 The center also offers greenhouses, a picnic area, a 1.2 mi paved exercise trail, free compost and wood chips, and a town pool (with an admission fee).